mozilla/glean/docs/user/user/integrating-glean-for-product-managers.md

 ## Integrating Glean into GLAM

-To use GLAM for analysis of your application's data [file a ticket in the GLAM repository](https://github.com/mozilla/glam/issues/new/choose) with the following information:
+To use GLAM for analysis of your application's data [file a ticket in the GLAM repository](https://github.com/mozilla/glam/issues/new?assignees=&labels=&template=add_to_glam.md&title=).

-1. Application ID
-2. Dataset location

 A data engineer from the GLAM team will reach out to you if further information is required.